Don't Fall For the Fake Tech Support Scam

-Have you received an unexpected phone call from a helpful customer service rep of Microsoft, or perhaps your ISP?
-I didn't think so.
-But many people have received calls from scammers posing as tech support reps, warning that their computers are infected with malware and offering help to fix the purported problem... |
+Have you received an unexpected phone call from someone claiming to be a helpful customer service rep for Microsoft?
+It happened to me yesterday, twice!
+Many others are receiving calls from scammers posing as tech support reps, warning that their computers are infected with malware and offering help to fix the purported problem.
+Read to see how I handled the situation, and what you should watch out for... |

 Fake Tech Support Scams

 Why, you may ask, do scammers call potential victims instead of sending their pitches via email, which is a much cheaper and faster way to troll for victims?
+There are several reasons.
 Anti-phishing protections are everywhere these days, on email servers and users' desktops.
 The computing public is constantly warned about the dangers of phishing emails, but more rarely told that a phone call might be phony.
 The immediacy of a phone call leaves little time to think, "Wait, can this be real", especially when the caller is trained to press hard for immediate action.

 If It Happens To You...